michaelcoe/UC-RDM-Workshop/episodes/02-dataset-readme-data-dictionary.Rmd

 |        |    file112_dictionary.txt
 ```

 We see from the example project that there is a PLR under the folder ```project``` and a DLR in the top level of the first dataset, signified by ```folder1```.

-## Dataset-level README (DLR)

-A DLR describes the data in each folder.
-Think of a researcher that might download your data repository for the first time.
-They are looking for a certain dataset that is described by the files under ```subfolder1```.
-The researcher will have two options here: they can open each data set/data dictionary in each folder to see what type of data is housed within, or they can look at the DLR that describes which data is in each folder.
-For an example dataset, you can look at this one on figshare: [example dataset](https://doi.org/10.26021/canterburynz.25621830.v1).
+For this workshop, we will only go over what a data dictionary is, as a data-level README is similar to a project-level README but for data.

 ## Data Dictionary